JuliaLang/julia/doc/src/manual/missing.md

 [...]
 ```

 This allows functions which operate on indices to work in combination with `skipmissing`.
-This is notably the case for search and find functions, which return indices
+This is notably the case for search and find functions.
+These functions return indices
-valid for the object returned by `skipmissing` which are also the indices of the
-matching entries *in the parent array*
+valid for the object returned by `skipmissing`, and are also the indices of the matching entries *in the parent array*:

 ```jldoctest skipmissing
 julia> findall(==(1), x)
 1-element Vector{Int64}: